HatchApps/xavier-help/api.md

 ### 404 - Not found
 The 404 error status code indicates that the API can't map the client's URI to a resource.

+### 429 - Too many requests
+The 429 error status code occurs when a user tries to perform too many requests within a certain timeframe.

 ### 500 - Internal Server Error
 500 is the generic API server side error response.
 Please [contact](/contact-us.html) our support team.